 Use toothpicks and marshmallows to build a tower tall enough to hold a small turkey toy.
 If you don't have toothpicks, spaghetti is a fun alternative.

 Shapes are important to think about when building toothpick towers.
-Triangles, arches and domes are all strong shapes are used by engineers to make structures strong.
-Experiment with square shapes and triangles when building your toothpick tower.
+Triangles, arches, and domes are all strong shapes used by engineers to make structures stronger.
+Experiment with square shapes and triangles as you build your toothpick tower.

 Bendy Bones